nopSolutions/nopCommerce-Docs/en/developer/tutorials/system-requirements-for-developing.md

 ### Microsoft SQL Server 2012 or Above / MySql Server 5.7 or Above / PostgreSQL 9.2 or Above

-Started from 4.30 version nopCommerce uses Linq2DB as an ORM Framework.
+Starting from the 4.30 version, nopCommerce uses Linq2DB as an ORM Framework.
 Linq2DB is an object-relational mapper (ORM) that enables .NET developers to work with a database using .NET objects.
 It can map .Net objects to various numbers of Database providers.
-And you may choose between MS SQL Server, MySql server and PostgreSQL.
+You may choose between MS SQL Server, MySql server, and PostgreSQL.

 > [!NOTE]
 >